-With the product subtitles permanently burnt in with proofreading, you also receive the subtitles as an SRT file .
-Due to the separate proofreading (4-eyes principle), the quality is even higher than with the simple subtitles.
+With the product subtitles with editing, you receive the subtitles as an SRT file .
+Due to the separate proofreading (4-eyes principle), the quality here is very high.
 You can see the result in this concrete example:

 Example of subtitles with translation:

 With subtitling including translation, you also receive the subtitles as an SRT file in the desired target language.
 Due to the included proofreading (4-eyes principle), excellent quality is also achieved here:

 In the next section we will explain how you can create subtitles yourself as an srt file and insert them into a video.

 Creating subtitles yourself as an srt file and inserting them into a video

 Numerous video portals such as Youtube now offer the automatic and free creation of subtitles.
 Depending on the purpose of the video, it can make sense to use this function.
 To give you an impression of the quality, you will find the video already known from above with the automatically created subtitles below: